Alfurqon02/Praktikum-SDA-2023/Bab1-ListStackQueue/tugas.md

 - Implementation of Linear Algebra
 - Data Structure and Algorithm 2nd Edition
 - Linear Algebra and Its Applications
-- Introduction to OpenCV Library (Pyton)
+- Introduction to OpenCV Library (Python)
 - Introduction to Machine Learning
 - Data Structure and Algorithm 1st Edition
 - Machine Learning